 Wait.
 We just saw terrible tragedy and a level of destruction so vast that it’s hard to imagine.
 Two thirds of those in Israel are killed.
 Every building of any size around the world is knocked down.
 Yet, God says this:

 Do not be dismayed.

 God did that over the course of 40 years in the desert of Sinai, after Israel left Egypt.
-So, this appears to be a lot like that.
+So, it should not surprise us when it happens again.

 Destroying All Who Persecuted The Jews